mbaumer/us_hep_funding/docs/_states/IL.md

 Illinois Institute of Technology       300,000     2016  Ongoing  Spentzouris, Linda        Multidisciplinary development of accelerating structures and photocathodes
 University of Chicago                   44,000     2016  2017     Kim, Young-Kee            Support for the 38th International Conference on High Energy Physics
 University of Chicago                  150,000     2015  2016     Wang, Lian-Tao            Exploring New Physics Beyond The Standard Model
-University of Chicago                1,096,000     2014  2018     Wah, Yau                  Rare Kaon Decays at the Japan Physics and Accelerator Research Complex (JPARC)
-Illinois Institute of Technology       450,000     2014  2018     Snopok, Pavel             Advanced Simulation Tools for Muon-Based Accelerators
 Illinois Institute of Technology        98,000     2014  2016     Spentzouris, Linda        Graduate Student Program in Materials and Engineering Research and Development for Future Accelerators
 Illinois Institute of Technology     1,951,000     2014  Ongoing  White, Christopher        High Energy Physics at Illinois Tech
 University of Chicago                3,013,904     2014  2018     Martinec, Emil            Theoretical High Energy Physics Research at the University of Chicago
+University of Chicago                1,096,000     2014  2018     Wah, Yau                  Rare Kaon Decays at the Japan Physics and Accelerator Research Complex (JPARC)
+Illinois Institute of Technology       450,000     2014  2018     Snopok, Pavel             Advanced Simulation Tools for Muon-Based Accelerators
 University of Chicago                1,072,000     2014  2018     Frisch, Henry             The Further Development, Testing, and First Applications of Large-Area Psec Photo-Detectors
+Illinois Institute of Technology       -34,000     2013  2014     White                     Participation in High Energy Physics
+University of Chicago                  760,000     2013  2014     Martinec                  Theoretical High Energy Physics Research at the University of Chicago
-UNIVERSITY OF CHICAGO                  245,000     2013  2014     Wah                       Rare Kaon Decays at J-PARC UNIVERSITY OF CHICAGO                  760,000     2013  2014     Martinec                  Theoretical High Energy Physics Research at the University of Chicago
+University of Chicago                  245,000     2013  2014     Wah                       Rare Kaon Decays at J-PARC Illinois Institute of Technology       591,000     2012  2014     White                     Experimental and Theoretical Particle Physics at Illinois Institute of Technology
+University of Chicago                  307,000     2012  2014     Frisch                    The Development and First Applications of Large-Area 3D Resolving Photodetectors
+Illinois Institute of Technology       300,000     2012  2014     Snopok                    Advanced Simulation Tools for Muon-Based Accelerators
+Illinois Institute of Technology       191,000     2012  2014     Spentzouris               Graduate Student Program in Materials and Engineering Research and Development for Future Accelerators
-ILLINOIS INST.
-OF TECHNOLOGY           -34,000     2013  2014     White                     Participation in High Energy Physics
+University of Chicago                  821,000     2012  2013     Martinec                  Participation in High Energy Physics
-UNIVERSITY OF CHICAGO                  335,000     2012  2014     Wah                       Rare Kaon Decays, KEK Experiment E391 and E14 at the Japan Physics and Accelerator Research Complex (J-PARC)
+University of Chicago                  335,000     2012  2014     Wah                       Rare Kaon Decays, KEK Experiment E391 and E14 at the Japan Physics and Accelerator Research Complex (J-PARC)
-UNIVERSITY OF CHICAGO                  821,000     2012  2013     Martinec                  Participation in High Energy Physics
-ILLINOIS INST.
-OF TECHNOLOGY           191,000     2012  2014     Spentzouris               Graduate Student Program in Materials and Engineering Research and Development for Future Accelerators
-UNIVERSITY OF CHICAGO                  307,000     2012  2014     Frisch                    The Development and First Applications of Large-Area 3D Resolving Photodetectors
-ILLINOIS INST.
-OF TECHNOLOGY           591,000     2012  2014     White                     Experimental and Theoretical Particle Physics at Illinois Institute of Technology
-ILLINOIS INST.
-OF TECHNOLOGY           300,000     2012  2014     Snopok                    Advanced Simulation Tools for Muon-Based Accelerators
 ```
 ## SC Contracts
 ```